How to Protect Your App Idea Legally

 When you have a great idea for an app, it’s important to take the necessary steps to protect it from becoming someone else’s profitable project.
 That starts with knowing how to protect an app idea.

 The most important steps you can take are to register your business to show you take your app seriously.
 You also want to have contracts in place with those you work with on the project.
-Finally, register the idea as a trademark and enforce it by going after those who violate your intellectual property.
+Finally, legally protect your app idea by registering the idea as a trademark and enforcing it by going after those who violate your intellectual property.

 Are you ready to take the first step to make your app idea a reality?
-You can form a Delaware company in just a few simple steps.
+You can form a Delaware company with Harvard Business Services, Inc. in just a few simple steps.

 *Disclaimer*: Harvard Business Services, Inc. is neither a law firm nor an accounting firm and, even in cases where the author is an attorney, or a tax professional, nothing in this article constitutes legal or tax advice.
 This article provides general commentary on, and analysis of, the subject addressed.
 We strongly advise that you consult an attorney or tax professional to receive legal or tax guidance tailored to your specific circumstances.
 Any action taken or not taken based on this article is at your own risk.
 If an article cites or provides a link to third-party sources or websites, Harvard Business Services, Inc. is not responsible for and makes no representations regarding such sources content or accuracy.
 Opinions expressed in this article do not necessarily reflect those of Harvard Business Services, Inc.

-There is 1 comment left for How to Protect Your App Idea Legally
+There are 2 comments left for How to Protect Your App Idea Legally

 Thank you for reading our blog and we are glad you found it helpful.
 If you have any questions we are here to assist.